‘Little People, Big World:’ Amy Roloff Enjoys Downtime With New Beau Back Home, ‘LPBW’ Fans Remain Skeptical

 Many of Amy’s followers graciously wished her well, telling the LPBW star to take it easy after the long, stressful preparations for Molly Roloff’s recently-held wedding.
 After all, since the wedding ended, the Roloff family has pretty much taken things down a notch.
 Jeremy and Audrey are just getting ready for the arrival of their baby girl, Zach and Tori are back home with Baby Jackson, and Matt, Amy’s former husband, is currently in Surprise, Arizona for some sun, swimming, and a lot of ATV driving, as noted in a previous report from The Inquisitr.

 “So happy you’re having fun with Chris.
-You deserve it!” one commenter wrote.
+You deserve it!” one user wrote.

 “You two look fantastic.
 Glad you had a good time.
 Chris is a good man.
 I’m glad you guys found each other,” wrote another.

 While most of the responses to Amy’s concert update were positive, a number of her followers also aired their reservations about the reality TV star’s current relationship.
-Some, for one, believe that there is something off with Chris, especially with regards to his tendency to avoid talking about his plans with the reality TV star.
+Some believe that there is something off with Chris, especially with regards to his tendency to avoid talking about his plans with the reality TV star.

 “I worry that Chris is not what he portrays himself to be.
 Guard your heart Amy; I believe you’re in for a bumpy ride with him,” one commenter wrote.